siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/README.md

 ![Example of the output of the framework in the image mode](https://github.com/siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/blob/master/media/image_mode.png)

-You can also visualize regions in the image relevant for the classification of a facial expression by adding -b -g as arguments:
+You can also visualize regions in the image relevant for the classification of facial expression by adding -b -g as arguments:

 ```
 python main_esr9.py image -i ./media/jackie.jpg -d -s 2 -b -g